 4. Common boneset (Eupatorium perfoliatum) is a truly important plant to late-season pollinators.
 Its white, fluffy blooms were found to host a broad diversity of pollinators in a recent native plant trial at Michigan State University.
 It prefers average to wet soil and thrives in my garden with little care.

 5. Asters (Symphyotrichum spp.) are another important perennial for pollinators from late summer through fall.
-There are over ninety species of asters native to North America, many of which have dozens of named cultivars.
+There are over 90 species of asters native to North America (like ‘Purple Dome’), many of which have dozens of named cultivars.
 They’re ultra-appealing to pollinators because they have a user-friendly floral structure and they keep on producing nectar and pollen for weeks on end.